navbot/Code-Projects/README.md

 author: quagzlor
 email: quagzlor.d@gmail.com

 CAUTION: Your details are saved in plaintext.
 Anyone can open the file and read them.
+This is a program meant for convenience.

+Link to installer (hosted on sourceforge): https://sourceforge.net/projects/ashoka-autolog/

 When the program starts, a python command line window will open.
 DO NOT CLOSE THIS, else the program will end as well.